Create a Web Slide

 - Create a Web Slide.
 Click the "Add Slide" menu and select "Show Students a Website"

-- Start Presenting - when you have all your slides ready, click the Green "Start Presenting" button at upper right.
+- Start Presenting.
+When you have all of your slides ready, click the Green "Start Presenting" button at upper right.

-- Let Students Explore - Students can navigate through the website you embedded from within the presentation.
-In this case they are looking through images of Machu Picchu on Wikimedia.
-When you are ready to move on, their screens progress automatically.
+- Let Students Explore.
+Students can navigate through the website you embedded from within the presentation.
+In this example they are looking through images of Machu Picchu on Wikipedia.
+When you move on, their screens progress automatically.